StevensND/emuswitch-backup/Virus Detection/VIRUS.md

 # Disclaimer

-For some strange reason that I don't know (I don't know if it's because of the way the .exe is generated), Virustotal detects the script as a virus (for this reason I put several links).
-In some occasions it detects 1 or 3 if the file is an .exe.
+For some strange reason that I don't know yet (I don't know if it's because of the way the .exe is generated), Virustotal detects the script as a virus (for this reason I put several links).
+In some occasions it detects 1 to 4 detections if the file is an .exe.
 On the other hand, if I make a .zip file from the .exe file this doesn't happen, so I would say that Virustotal has a strange and weird behavior.

 I have added other pages as well so you can make comparisons.

-If you still don't trust me and the script, you can use the versions that need Python and run the .py files.
+If you still don't trust me and think that the files are virus, you can use the versions that need Python and run the .py files.

-You can locate them [here](https://github.com/StevensND/emuswitch-backup/releases) (v2 is the most recent and would work as the .exe file, if it doesn't work well for you, use v1).
+You can locate them [here](https://github.com/StevensND/emuswitch-backup/releases) (v2 is the most recent and should work similar as the .exe file, if it doesn't work properly for you, use v1 version).

-Also you can check .exe code for the script [here](https://github.com/StevensND/emuswitch-backup/tree/main/EXE%20Folder)
+Also you could check .exe files code for the script [here](https://github.com/StevensND/emuswitch-backup/tree/main/EXE%20Folder)

 # Yuzu Version